 These “works” are not works of the Law of Moses but the “law of Christ” (Gal.
 6:2, which is actually a reference to “love your neighbor” in Gal.
 5:14), and without obedience to the Law of Christ, we are damned.
 First on the list of laws is baptism, but shortly thereafter follow commands about how to worship, how to organize a church, how to name a church, how to use the church treasury, and on and on and on.

-Very nearly every division in the Churches of Christ (other than the progressive/ conservative division) is over which works are essential and which are not.
+Very nearly every division of the Churches of Christ (other than the progressive/ conservative division) arose over which works are essential and which are not.
 And no one has yet discerned a clear rule governing that obviously essential question.
 This results in a lot of disagreements, hurt feelings, mutual damnations, divisions, and separations.
 In fact, Paul’s works of the flesh from Galatians 5 well describe the consequences of this teaching among the conservative Churches of Christ in the 20th Century –

 (Gal 5:19-21 ESV) 19 Now the works of the flesh are evident: … 20 … enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, 21 envy, … and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.

-Division upon division, towns with multiple Churches of Christ in town, none of which consider the other saved, churches disfellowshiping other churches, editors making blacklists of preachers who are not “sound,” lectureships that refuse to allow brother X to speak because he refuses to damn brother Y, and on and on.
+Division upon division, small towns with multiple Churches of Christ none of which consider the other saved, churches disfellowshiping other churches, editors making blacklists of preachers who are not “sound,” lectureships that refuse to allow brother X to speak because he refuses to damn brother Y, and on and on.
 And why?
 Because, to defend the absolute, unforgivable necessity of baptism, we’ve created a works-based religion that is entirely foreign to the scriptures.

 It’s tragic, and we’re beginning to see the price of the doctrinal errors that have led to the sad history of the 20th Century Churches of Christ — a denomination that’s losing members and congregations at an accelerating pace for this very reason.